longkunxuluke/longkunxuluke.github.io/_pages/about.md

 ![Non-equilibrium solvation and solvent reorganization](/images/2017CPL.png)

-### The full list of my publications can be found from the google scholar in the left sidebar.
+*The full list of my publications can be found from the google scholar in the left sidebar.*

-## Peer Review
+## Peer Review Service

-Reviewers for the following journals and conferences: [JPCA](https://pubs.acs.org/journal/jpcafh), [NeurIPS 2022](https://ai4sciencecommunity.github.io/)
+Reviewers for the following journals and conferences: eurIPS2023 workshop (AI4Science, GenBio), ICML 2023 workshop (SPIGM), NeurIPS2022 workshop (AI4Science), JPCA

 ## Talks and Posters